storybookjs/react-native/README.md

 npm `npm i --save @storybook/react-native-server`

-To run the server you can use `yarn start-storybook` or add a script to your package json like
+To run the server you can use `yarn start-storybook` or add a script to your package.json like

 ```
 "storybook": "start-storybook"